SFSafeSymbols/SFSafeSymbols/SymbolEnumCreator/README.md

 # SymbolEnumCreator

 This command line tool creates the code for the SFSymbol enum by reading the input files.
-The resulting enum will be stored in the pasteboard.
+The resulting code will print to stdout.

-You can run this within Xcode by selecting `MyMac` as the device.
-Have a look at the output window, as the process will take some time.